linked-art/linked.art/docs/community/projects/linkedartii/questionnaire/background-resources/index.md

 title: "Linked Art II: Questionnaire - Background Resources"
 ---

-This page provides additional background material for the Linked Art questionnaire open until 7 April 2022.
+This page provides additional background material for the [Linked Art questionnaire](https://oxford.onlinesurveys.ac.uk/linked-art-adoption-opportunities-and-challenges) open until 7 April 2022.

 # Linked Art workshop

-Linked Art ran a 2 hour workshop at the CIDOC 2020 conference providing a wealth of background motivation and detail, a recording of which can be found below.
+Linked Art ran a 2 hour [workshop at the CIDOC 2020](https://linked.art/community/events/2020/cidoc/) conference providing a wealth of background motivation and detail, a recording of which can be found below.

 The workshop included:
 - An overview of the Linked Art initiative and community (00:00)
-- A technical introduction to the Linked Art profile and overview of the core principles (from HH:MM) (also available in separately in the next section)
+- A technical introduction to the Linked Art profile and overview of the core principles (from 00:14) (also available separately in the next section)
-- The Van Gogh Worldwide project and its use of the Linked Art model (from HH:MM) Followed by audience Q&A
+- The Van Gogh Worldwide project and its use of the Linked Art model (from 00:34) Followed by audience Q&A
-- A live encoding of data from the Rijksmuseum into Linked Art (from HH:MM)
+- A live encoding of data from the Rijksmuseum into Linked Art (from 01:35)

 [![Watch the video](https://img.youtube.com/vi/afO7KEysda8/default.jpg)](https://youtu.be/afO7KEysda8)

 Video length is 1 hour 53 minutes.